 }

-Now, you can run your application with the following command:
+Now, you can run your rich text editor application with the following command:

 npm start

-This code creates a simple note-taking application that allows the user to create and save notes using the CKEditor5 rich text editor.
+This code creates a simple note-taking application with a React rich text editor that allows the user to create and save notes using the CKEditor5 rich text editor.
 The notes are stored in the browser's local storage so that they persist even when the user closes the browser or refreshes the page.
 The notes are displayed in a list in the UI and can be rendered with their original formatting.
+A WYSIWYG editor can be a very useful tool - we hope this guide will be of use in making your own.